kevinsogo/compgen/docs/HELP.md

 - Allow running several solutions at once.

+- Use `os.path.normcase` (or something similar) on filenames parsed from details.json and similar places, so it could be interpreted properly in the correct OS.

 - Use Jinja templating for makedocs, seating and passwods

 - Use bare *